open-zaak/open-zaak/docs/installation/reference/cli.rst

     set up correctly (any of the ``EMAIL_*`` envvars)!

 ``setup_configuration``
-    A CLI alternative to the point-and-click configuration in the admin interface.
+    A CLI alternative to the point-and-click
+    :ref:`configuration <installation_configuration>` in the admin interface.

+    This command is idempotent and can be run as part of your CI/CD workflow if desired.
+    Please check the command documentation for more details.

 ``send_test_notification``
     After configuring the Notificaties API, send a test nofification to verify the